damian-sketch/NastycSA/README.md

 #### By Cedric Muuo
 ## Description
-This is  dummy informational website for South African Musicia Nasty C that gives all his fans access to various features such as : All his music, All Breaking News and blog articles , All his tour dates , Merchandise and A Gallery that displays wallpapers and  Video clips.
+This is  dummy informational website for South African Musicia Nasty C that gives all his fans access to various features such as : All his music, All Breaking News and blog articles , All his tour dates , SHOPandise and A Gallery that displays wallpapers and  Video clips.
 ## Setup/Installation Requirements
 * Clone the repository into your desktop
 * Open the "index.html" file with your web browser.